Beatrice Atim Anywar: As an independent politician

-During the 2016 parliamentary election cycle, Betty Anywar lost the Forum for Democratic Change primaries.
+During the 2016 parliamentary election cycle, Anywar lost the Forum for Democratic Change primaries.
 She ran as an independent political candidate.
 She won the parliamentary seat, with a comfortable margin, beating several high-profile opponents.

 In December 2017, during the parliamentary vote to remove presidential age limits, Beatrice Atim Anywar voted "Yes", to the chagrin of opposition politicians.

 On 14 December 2019, she was named in the cabinet of Uganda as the minister of state for Environment; a position she was appointed to by the Head of State of Uganda Yoweri Kaguta Museveni.